wp-plugins/order-delivery-date-for-woocommerce/readme.txt

 3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

 == Changelog ==

+= 1.2 =
+* On deactivating the plugin, all the settings were getting reset.
+This has been fixed.
+Now on deactivating the plugin, the settings will stay intact.

 = 1.1 =
 * You can set which weekdays you want the delivery service to be available.